Context-Action Embedding Learning for Off-Policy Evaluation in Contextual Bandits: Context-Action Embedding Learning

+The variance reduction of MIPS compared to IPS is given by \cref{eq:mips-var0}.
+In order to evaluate the variance of MIPS using offline data without calculating the variance of the IPS weights, we establish an upper bound on the variance of MIPS in the next proposition. \begin{proposition} When Assumptions \ref{as:common-supp}, \ref{as:common-embed-supp}, \ref{as:no-direct-eff}, and \ref{as:bounded-mean-var} hold, then

-Similar to the bias objective in \cref{eq:bias-loss}, we parameterize $E = f_\theta(X,A)$ and minimize the above upper bound.
-Since the first term does not depend on the embeddings, we define the objective based on variance as
+\end{proposition} Similar to \cref{prop:bias-bound}, we evaluate the upper bound in \cref{prop:var-bound} by parametrizing $E = f_\theta(X,A)$ and estimating the posterior $\mu(\cdot \,|\, X, f_\theta(X,A))$ using offline data.
+Using $E$ and $X$, we use a reward prediction model to get $E[R|X,E]^2$.
+Finally, with the estimated posterior, the IPS weights, and $E[R|X,E]^2$, we can evaluate the upper bound in \cref{prop:var-bound}.
+Furthermore, since the first term $\Var[\vips(\pi)]$ in the upper bound in \cref{prop:var-bound} does not depend on the embeddings, we can ignore it while minimizing the variance upper bound to learn embeddings.
+We introduce another hyperparameter $\beta$ in the final objective (see \cref{eq:final-obj}) since $\sigma_{\min}^2$ is not typically known in advance.
+We define the objective based on variance as